jospas/WorkSpacesCostOptimisation/README.md

 - [WorkSpaces Cost Optimizer](https://docs.aws.amazon.com/solutions/latest/workspaces-cost-optimizer/welcome.html)

+## Current issues

+I am tracking Issue #2 and the impacts of running the tool more than once a month and am disabling automatic update until I fix this bug.

+Please use the AWS CLI Script output for now and run sections at your discretion.

 ## Important Notes

 I have not extensively tested the update facility (although it is quite simple) due to lack of a complex writable AWS environment and limited need to run this script repeatedly.

-I'm looking for a volunteer to enhance the solution by adding an AWS CLI bash script output option that customers can inspect before running.
+(Done) I'm looking for a volunteer to enhance the solution by adding an AWS CLI bash script output option that customers can inspect before running.

+	!!!
+(Note) convertBillingMode feature is disabled for now.

-Enabling the billing conversion flag:
+(Disabled currently) Enabling the billing conversion flag:

 	"convertBillingMode": true